jc1518/audio-chatbot/README.md

-# Voice-enabled Chatbot with AWS Services
+# Audio Chatbot

-This chatbot application uses AWS services to enable voice interaction with Claude 3 Sonnet.
-It captures voice input, transcribes it using AWS Transcribe Streaming, and gets responses from Claude using AWS Bedrock.
+This chatbot application uses AWS services to enable voice interaction with LLM in Bedrock.
+It captures voice input, transcribes it using AWS Transcribe Streaming, and gets responses from model using AWS Bedrock, then uses Polly to convert text to speech.

 ## Prerequisites

 1. AWS Account with access to:
    - AWS Transcribe
+   - AWS Polly
-   - AWS Bedrock (with Claude 3 Sonnet model access)
+   - AWS Bedrock model access
 2. AWS credentials configured locally
-3. Python 3.7+
+3. Python 3.11+

 ## Installation